seaneyre/data_engineer_technical_project_submission/README.md

 ## How to Run
 - Clone or download the repository.
-- Open console and cd to the location repository.
+- Open console and cd to the location of the repository.
 - Enter `python submission.py` in the console and run.

 ```